| • |

 safe and effective two person cpr. |

-| • |
+• |

-minimal PEEP is maintained (<
+Minimal PEEP is maintained (<

 4 cmH2O) when used in automatic mode. |

-| • |
+• |

-allows the caregiver to switch to
+It allows the caregiver to switch

-manually activated ventilatory cycles if confronted with
+to manually activated ventilatory cycles if confronted

-patients that demonstrate abnormal lung compliance. |
+with patients that demonstrate abnormal lung compliance. |

-| • |
+• |

-provides inhalation function when
+It provides inhalation function

-automatically if resuscitation needs to be re-initiated. |
+overridden automatically if resuscitation needs to be

-| • |
+• |

-simple construction allows the user
+Simple construction allows the user

 to disassemble the top and bottom components instantly

-- without tools - to ensure proper cleaning and disinfection
+— without tools — to ensure proper cleaning

-of the system. |
+and disinfection of the system. |

-| • |
+• |

-the trained caregiver can monitor
+The trained caregiver can monitor

 and detect deterioration or improvement of a patient’s